ChristerNilsson/foo/README.md

 * Sometimes you need to touch the file to make Run On Save execute.
 * Output Tasks must be set to Run On Save manually.
 * ztart.bat is actually not needed.
-Use *Git Bash Here* instead
+Use *Open with Code* instead